kiattikunc/ILC_and_HCLC_with_VBEM/README.md

 # Incremental Latent Confounder search with VBEM (ILC-V) and Hill-Climbing Latent Confounder search with VBEM (HCLC-V) algorithms

-The algorithms in the preprint "Discovery and density estimation of latent confounders in Bayesian networks with evidence lower bound". instruction
+The algorithms are available in the preprint "Discovery and density estimation of latent confounders in Bayesian networks with evidence lower bound". instruction